OhadSharet/editreadme/moe_tutorial.md

 ```

 ## printing the Pareto front
-if your fitness it 2 dimensional i.e you have only two objectives, you can add the following line to print your Pareto front
+if your fitness it 2 dimensional i.e you have only two objectives, you can add the following line before running the algorithm to print your Pareto front
 ```python
 	ploter = NSGA2Plot()
 	algo.register('evolution_finished', ploter.print_plots)